Dasha Burns

-Christina Burns (born March 1, 1992), known professionally as Dasha Burns, is an American journalist who is the White House Bureau Chief for Politico since January 2025.
-In July 2025, she was named the inaugural host of Ceasefire, a new program on C-SPAN that will feature representatives of opposite parties discussing how to address the nation's problems.
+Dasha Burns (born March 1, 1992) is an American journalist who has been the White House Bureau Chief for Politico since January 2025.
+She is also the host of "The Conversation with Dasha Burns" podcast, and in March 2026 was named POLITICO's Global Anchor.
+She is the inaugural host of Ceasefire, a C-SPAN program that features representatives of opposite parties discussing how to address the nation's problems.
 She previously worked as a national correspondent at NBC News from 2016 to 2025.

 Early life and education

-Burns immigrated from Ukraine when she was eight years old.
-Dasha Burns grew up in San Diego.
+Burns immigrated from Ukraine when she was eight years old, and grew up in San Diego.
 She graduated from La Costa Canyon High School in 2010 and went on to attend the University of California, Berkeley, graduating with a Bachelor of Arts degree in media studies and anthropology.
 In college she was a producer at CalTV, acted in university plays on campus, and served as a Matsui Center fellow at the United Nations Information Center Washington in 2014.